ashutosh-mishra4/kombai-blog/content/posts/figma to code/figma to react/index.md

 Anima allows you to add multiple Figma frames for desktop, tablet, and mobile designs and export them to an Anima project.
 This ensures that your website looks native to each breakpoint and device.
 However, again instead of using Flexbox or Grid, it used positioning to align elements, and if you are using multiple frames, it will create separate designs for each frame.

-**For example:** If you are using two frames, one of 1440px and the other of 375px.
+**For example:** Suppose, you are using two frames, one of 1440px and the other of 375px.
 It will create two different designs for both screens.
 The default 375px design will be used for the pixels from 0 to 1439.
 Up to that point, `display: none`; will be used on the 1440px design to hide it from the UI, and once the resolution of the screen touches 1440px, it will be shown on the UI, and the other mobile design will now be hidden using `display: none`;

 Another issue is that it assigns Figma node names to classNames and components.
 We don't think this is the right way because, in the real working environment, your designer won't know how to name things from a programming context.